darrenlwj96/SPX-Conditional-Risk-Engine/README.md

 A typical daily snapshot includes:

-- Regime label (CALM / STRESSED)
+- Conditional risk state label (CALM / STRESSED)
-- Regime confidence score
+- Heuristic interpretability / confidence score
 - One-day-ahead conditional volatility estimate
-- Diagnostic left-tail VaR levels across multiple probabilities
+- Diagnostic left-tail conditional return quantiles across multiple probabilities
-- Shock flag for abnormal return behavior
+- Shock flag indicating abnormal return behavior

-These outputs are **diagnostic only** and do not constitute trading signals.
+All outputs are **diagnostic only** and do **not** constitute trading signals, forecasts, or recommendations.

 ---

 ## Walk-Forward Discipline

-All features and estimates are computed using **only historical data available at the time of the snapshot**.
+All features and estimates are computed using **only information available at the time of the snapshot**.
-No future information is used in regime detection, volatility estimation, or tail modeling.
+No future data is used in risk labeling, volatility estimation, or tail modeling.

+This repository focuses on the **single-snapshot risk pipeline**.
+When embedded in a broader research or production framework, the same pipeline is intended to be invoked in a **walk-forward manner**.

-Operational policy governance (e.g., when to act on risk estimates) is intentionally excluded.
+Operational policy governance (such as when or how to act on risk diagnostics) is intentionally excluded.

 ---

 ## Governance Note

 This repository represents a **policy-sanitized research implementation**.

-Live deployment parameters, downstream decision rules, and execution constraints are intentionally omitted to prevent overfitting and misuse.
+Downstream decision rules, capital constraints, execution mechanics, and live deployment parameters are deliberately omitted to preserve model clarity, prevent overfitting, and maintain a clean separation between **risk estimation** and **decision-making**.

 ---

 ## Intended Use

+This project is suitable for:

 - Risk research and education
-- Architecture discussion in interviews
+- Architecture discussion in interviews or design reviews
-- Demonstrating probabilistic thinking and tail-risk awareness
+- Demonstrating probabilistic and tail-risk-aware thinking
-- Illustrating separation between risk estimation and decision-making
+- Illustrating institutional separation between risk diagnostics and trading decisions

+It is **not** intended to be used as a standalone trading system.

 ---